mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 1. Sets the task's source environment as the active environment.
 2. Gets the LUI from Fabric.
-3. Sets the the task's target environment as the active environment.
+3. Sets the task's target environment as the active environment.
 4. Runs the delete and/or load flows on the target environment.

 ### Setting Key-Value Parameters